astrandb/automower_hass/README.md

 Go to Configuration->Integrations in Home Assistant.
 Click the orange plus and add Automower and fill in the form.

 ## Known Problems and Limitations
-HA will issue a warning during startup that I/O is done in event loop
+Automower status is not translated in vacuum card

 ## Acknowledgements